-The Departmental Bureau performs the State of Maine's annual Single Audit under the direction of the Director of Audits and Administration and the Single Audit Coordinator.
-The Department's auditors have in-depth knowledge of state governmental operations and many hold professional certifications including; Certified Public Accountants; Certified Internal Auditors; Certified Information System Auditors; and Certified Fraud Examiner.
-Several members of our staff hold dual degrees in addition to their professional certifications
+The Departmental Bureau performs the State of Maine's annual Single Audit under the direction of the Deputy State Auditor and the Director of Audits and Administration.
+The Department's auditors have in-depth knowledge of state governmental operations and many hold professional certifications including; Certified Public Accountants; Certified Information System Auditors; Certified Internal Auditors; and Certified Fraud Examiner.
+Several members of our staff hold dual degrees in addition to their professional certifications.

-The primary goal of the Departmental Bureau is to conduct the Single Audit of the

-State of Maine in accordance with statutory requirements of Title 5, M.R.S.A., Chapter 11 and federal law implemented by U.S. Office of Management and Budget (OMB) Circular A-133, "Audits of State, Local Governments, and Non-Profit Organizations."
+The primary goal of the Departmental Bureau is to conduct the Single Audit of the State of Maine in accordance with statutory requirements of Title 5, M.R.S.A., Chapter 11 and federal law implemented by U.S. Office of Management and Budget (OMB) Circular A-133, "Audits of State, Local Governments, and Non-Profit Organizations."
 This audit is conducted for the purpose of forming opinions on the financial statements that collectively comprise the State of Maine's basic financial statements contained in the Office of State Controller's Comprehensive Annual Financial Report.
-In addition, the Department will audit approximately 91 percent of the \$3.5 billion received in federal financial assistance, during fiscal year 2012.
+In addition, the Department will audit approximately 91 percent of the \$3.3 billion received in federal financial assistance, during fiscal year 2013.
 These federal programs are reviewed to ensure that state and federal funds are expended properly and that they are administered in accordance with both State and federal laws and regulations.

-FINANCES, FISCAL YEAR 2012: The expenditure information for this unit was generated from the Budget and Financial Management System (BFMS).
+FINANCES, FISCAL YEAR 2013: The expenditure information for this unit was generated from the Budget and Financial Management System (BFMS).